dstndstn/chord-frb-db/README.md

 It uses the `sqlalchemy` package for database interactions, and the `alembic` package to handle changes to the data model over time.

-In our current testing setup, the actual database is `postsgres`.
+In our current testing setup, the actual database is `postgres`.

 FIXME - rename